Trends In The Theme Park Industry For 2021

 Changes in business models

-Because of the COVID-19 pandemic, the goal of the theme park industry will no longer be to attract as many customers as possible and maximize the use of lands.
+Because of the COVID-19 pandemic, the theme park industry’s goal will no longer be to attract as many customers as possible and maximize the use of land.
 Social distancing will affect the customer base at amusement parks from a mass-market equal access product to an exclusive, luxury pricing model.
-Keeping similar profit margins with reduced capacity could mean increasing prices significantly and allowing customers to access all rides without lines.
+Keeping similar profit margins with reduced capacity could significantly increase prices and allow customers to access all rides without lines.

 With fewer customers and more pricing, theme parks will look to add value to their experiences and make them more immersive.
 Disney is already running this type of high-price immersive experience model at Star Wars: Galactic Starcruiser hotel.

 Smaller regional theme parks may not be able to adapt to the luxury business model that larger ones can afford to adapt.
 Dynamic pricing will become the preferred method of offsetting the pandemic business losses for smaller theme parks.

 Instead of daily or weekly pricing at amusement parks, pricing will be based on length of stay, day of the weak, season, and real-time reactions to weather.
 Advances in technology make this pricing model possible, and theme parks may keep it after 2021.

 Changes in interactions between employees and guests